 At Quest, we believe that all individuals have a right to their own identity, experience a sense of self-worth, and become productive members of a community.
 The individuals served by Quest programs are of all ages, and primarily come from the central Kentucky region.
 While each individual has a developmental disability, this does not stop him or her from pursuing their interests and developing their natural skills to contribute to their community.

 Many of the individuals served by Quest maintain employment in their community, and participate in community clubs and activities alongside their friends and neighbors.
 The unique ability to help individuals identify their skills and desires, has allowed many achieve employment and acceptance that were previously thought impossible.

-Quest Farm, Inc. is a non-profit organization, with a rotating Board of Directors who monitor the financial and operational aspects of the farm.
-Joe and June Richey have stepped down from the position of executive directors but are still very active with Quest Farm.
-It is the intention and hope of Quest Farm to operate on room and board, state funding, and donations and grants from generous, caring people and businesses.
-It is the confidence and support of parents, guardians, community clubs, churches, businesses, and interested individuals, that is needed to make Quest Farm a continuing success.
+Quest Farm, Inc. is a non-profit organization, with a rotating Board of Directors who monitor the financial and operational aspects of the agency.
+It is the confidence and support of parents, guardians, community clubs, churches, businesses, and interested individuals, that help to make Quest a continuing success.

 The Quest Farm name and logo were inspired by the words from the Broadway musical, The Man of LaMancha.
 “This is my quest, to follow my star.”
 Because we believe that every person has the right to make this quest, we adopted this logo depicting a hand reaching for the star.
 It was created by Richard Russell of Nashville, Tennessee.
 It is the desire of the staff and Board of Directors that individuals will have the opportunity and encouragement to pursue his/her star.